Cookies on this website

 Clinical Research Fellow in Paediatric Orthopaedics

-She has a long track record of service improvement projects with a particular focus on patient safety and standardisation of care.
+She has a long track record of service improvement projects with a particular focus on patient safety, standardisation of care, and excellence of care.
 Alongside her clinical work, she has published papers in the fields of knee surgery and paediatric orthopaedics.